Back to Google Nest Guides

 At a glance — most common causes

-• Condensate drain pan full triggering the overflow safety float switch
+• Condensate drain pan full, tripping the float switch

 Expert Review & Technical Scope